 (Cherry Hinton Hall Park 2017.
 Photo: John Scott)

 Most recently a Guest Curator role was introduced to the Festival, the first curatorship was held by former Bellowhead singer and Folk Artist Jon Boden, for the 2017 Festival he programmed 6 different acts to perform across Stages 1 and 2 throughout the weekend.
-The 2018 Festival will see founding member of the Grammy award-winning folk band Carolina Chocolate Drops, Rhiannon Giddens take on the role.
+The 2018 Festival saw founding member of the Grammy award-winning folk band Carolina Chocolate Drops, Rhiannon Giddens take on the role.
 Read more about Rhiannon and her Guest Curatorship HERE

 (Rhiannon Giddens, 2018 Cambridge Folk Festival Guest Curator)